AI4Finance-Foundation/FinRL-Tutorials/README.md

 ```bash
 python -m baselines.run --alg=ppo2 --env=PongNoFrameskip-v4 --num_timesteps=0 --load_path=~/models/pong_20M_ppo2 --play
 ```
+Now, you have successfully used the OpenAI baseline PPO algorithm to play the Atari Pong game.

 ## Step 7: Register the Stock Trading Environment under gym

 ## Replace files with files in this repository and change file address

 ### gym
-Find your gym package under environment folder, in my computer it is under
+Find your gym package under environment folder, in my computer (or an EC2 instance) it is under
 ```bash
 /Users/bruceyang/Documents/GitHub/DQN-DDPG_Stock_Trading/venv/lib/python3.6/site-packages/gym/
 ```